grnydawn/miles-credit/docs/source/getting-started.md

 ```

 :::{important}
-macOS users will need to ensure that the required compilers are present and properly configured before installing mile-credit.
+macOS users will need to ensure that the required compilers are present and properly configured before installing mile-credit for versions requiring pySTEPS (miles-credit > 2025.2.0).
 See this [note in the pySTEPS documentation](https://pysteps.readthedocs.io/en/latest/user_guide/install_pysteps.html#osx-users-gcc-compiler) for details.
 :::

 ## Installation on Derecho